Free import if goods are carried by passenger:

 Note: There are penalties for not declaring prohibited and restricted goods and for making false declarations on you incoming or outgoing passenger card.
 For details consult "Guide for Travellers" in www.customs.gov.au.

 Declaration required for all firearms, weapons and ammunition including real and replica firearms and BB air guns, knives and electric shock devices.
-Some items require a permit and police authorisation.
+Some items require a permit and police authorization.
 Weapons and ammunition can be carried as checked baggage with the knowledge and consent of the airline.

 All food, plants, animal goods, equipment used with animals, biological materials, soils and sand; must be declared to Australian Quarantine and Inspection Service.